 A collections hold means that you still have an unpaid balance with the University.
 Please contact our Collections Office for further assistance.

 A collections hold will prevent your access to request registration, transcripts and diplomas.
-If any charge remain on your student account it will be forwarded to in house collection status, with a restriction of a collection hold.
+If any charges remain on your student account it will be forwarded to in house collection status with a restriction of a collection hold.

 Contact the University Collections Office to make arrangements to pay the balance due, or discuss the collections hold, as follows: